PixarAnimationStudios/OpenUSD-proposals/proposals/namespace_editing/README.md

 * This namespace editing is an important component of adding an undo/redo system, but we will not be tackling undo/redo here.
 * There has been some debate as to whether copy/duplicate for composed prims and properties should be considered a “namespace editing” operation or if it’s truly its own thing entirely.
 Therefore, we will not be touching copy/duplicate as part of this namespace editing feature.
-* Rename and reparent operations will only be treated as such when performed through the official UsdNamespaceEditor API, i.e. we will not try to figure out if from generic Sdf change notification if some set of layer changes could be a rename or reparent.
 * Should we implement a different indication of "soft-delete" to distinguish it from "active = false"?
 Something that is maybe the equivalent of relocating a path to nothing.
 I don't know if it will be useful to distinguish between "delete" and "deactivate" which  is why this is mentioned here instead of in the Deactivate section.
 * There are some instances of string valued metadata (besides defaultPrim) that are used to represent namespace paths.
 An example is “renderSettingsPrimPath” which is stage level metadata that is defined as meaningful in usdRender.
 While a path like this is something that a user could conceivably expect to be fixed up if the prim it references is reparented or renamed, this would open up a whole can of worms with looking for string values that could possibly represent paths.
 Thus, we will not be attempting to fix up paths that come from string valued data.